boutiques/boutiques/README.md

 ### Launch Your Tool

 Your descriptor has now been vetted both by the validator and simulation to describe meaningful command-lines for your tool - now it's time to put it to work!
-You can also use the `exec` function to launch an analysis, provided you've described your inputs in `inputs.json` with the matching key-value pairs as in your descriptor (this is called the `invocationSchema`, which you can also generate and learn about with
+You can also use the `exec` function to launch an analysis, provided you've described your inputs in `invocation.json` with the matching key-value pairs as in your descriptor (this is called the `invocationSchema`, which you can also generate and learn about with
 `bosh invocation`).
 One catch: we assume you have [Docker](https://docker.com) or [Singularity](https://singularity.lbl.gov) installed.
 A fair assumption, nowadays?
 We hope so:

-    $ bosh exec launch descriptor.json inputs.json
+    $ bosh exec launch descriptor.json invocation.json

 You just launched your tool!
 You should be seeing outputs to your terminal, and by default your current working directory will be mounted to the container.
 You can mount more volumes with `-v` (consistent with Docker), and see what other options are available, such as switching users in the container, through the usual help menu, `bosh exec launch -h`.

+### Query Your Tool

+If you've been using your tool and forget what exactly that output file will be named, or if it's optional, but find re-reading the descriptor a bit cumbersome, you should just query your invocation!
+If we wanted to check the location of our output corresponding to the id `my_batmobile`, or which of our inputs are numbers and optional, we could do the following two queries, respectively:

+    $ bosh query descriptor.json invocation.json output-files/id=my_batmobile inputs/type=Number,optional=True

 ### Publish Your Tool